brianzliu/resum-xenon/README.md

 (more on the meaning of 0, 1, 2 in Instructions/Data Preprocessing)

 Inside each of these folders you'll find:
-- `training/h`
+- `training/hf`
 - `training/lf`
 - `validation/lf`

-For validation, since we don't have enough training data for validation (only 3 configurations), I allocated ~10% of LF configurations across a wide range of the design space (theta) for validation instead.
+For validation, since we don't have enough HF data for validation (only 3 configurations), I allocated ~10% of LF configurations across a wide range of the design space (theta) for validation instead.

-Each hf/lf subfolder contains many csv files—1 csv file per configuration/simulation.
+Each HF/LF subfolder contains many csv files—1 csv file per configuration/simulation.
 Each csv file corresponds with a `.h5` file, which is needed to run the CNP.

 ### CNP
 Inside `src/run_cnp` find the training and prediction Jupyter Notebooks.
 Running these notebooks alone will train and predict the CNP, and you don't need to run anything else.